The Aintree Festival 2026 is a popular horse racing event held atย Aintree Racecourse in Liverpool.

 The Liverpool Hurdle, now known as the Ryanair Stayers Hurdle due to sponsorship reasons, is a Grade 1 National Hunt hurdle competition held in the United Kingdom for horses aged four and up.

-It is run at Aintree over a distance of approximately 3 miles and 12 furlongs, with thirteen hurdles to leap along the way.
-Each year, the race will be held at the Grand National meeting in early April.
+It is run at Aintree over a distance of approximately 3 miles and a half furlongs, with thirteen hurdles to leap along the way.

-The Grand National is the most important race at the Aintree Festival, the race starts at 5.15.
+The Grand National is the most important race at the Aintree Festival.
+The race starts at 4.00 pm.

 For tips on the Grand National, check out our Day Three Aintree Festival Tips.